Optimal regularity at the free boundary for the infinity obstacle problem: Introduction

 sets the framework to what can be expected: the first derivatives of $u$ are H\"older continuous with exponent $1/3$, whereas its second derivatives do not exist on the lines $x = 0$ and $y = 0$.
 The sharpest results to date are due to Evans and Savin, who prove in \cite{Evans_Savin} that infinity harmonic functions in the plane are of class $C^{1,\alpha}$, building upon Savin's breakthrough in \cite{Savin} (the optimal $\alpha$ remains unknown even in 2-D), and to Evans and Smart, who recently obtained in \cite{ES} the everywhere differentiability, irrespective of the dimension.

-This paper addresses the obstacle problem for the infinity Laplacian and its most striking results concern the behaviour at the free boundary.
-We prove, under natural assumptions on the obstacle, that the solution leaves the obstacle as a $C^{1,\frac{1}{3}}$--function and that this regularity is optimal.
+This paper addresses the obstacle problem for the infinity Laplacian (see \cite{Ju, LM2}) and its most striking results concern the behaviour at the free boundary.
+We prove, for the zero obstacle problem, that the solution leaves the ground as a $C^{1,\frac{1}{3}}$--function and that this regularity is optimal.
 The sharp estimates we derive are yet another conspicuous hint towards the optimal regularity for infinity harmonic functions.

-Obstacle problems in infinite dimensional spaces, where operators are naturally degenerate, are studied in \cite{ST}.
-A prototype example is given by $F(D^2u) = \text{Trace} (AD^2u)$, for $A \in \mathcal{S}(H)$ in the trace class, \textit{i.e.}, $\sum |\lambda_j| <\infty$, where $\lambda_j$ are the eigenvalues of $A$.
-The main result in \cite{ST} is that the solution of the obstacle problem satisfies the bounds

-provided the obstacle is semi-concave.
-It is a perfect generalization of the optimal $C^{1,1}$--regularity for the obstacle problem in finite dimensional spaces.
-For problems governed by the infinity Laplacian, a naive inference indicates that $|D u_\infty|^2 |D^2u_\infty|$ should remain bounded for points at the free boundary.
-Such observation brings us to the recent work \cite{ART}, where it is proven that

-Taking $\delta =2$ discloses the optimal regularity at the free boundary for the infinity obstacle problem, ultimately proven in this paper.

-The heuristics behind the proof is the following: showing that a given function $v$ is of class $C^{1,\frac{1}{3}}$ at a point $x_0$ amounts to finding an affine function $\ell$ for which

-As mentioned above, such a task remains unaccomplished for an arbitrary infinity harmonic function; however, for a solution $u_\infty$ of the infinity obstacle problem, it is expected that at a free boundary point $x_0 \in \partial \{u_\infty > \Psi\}$,